Big Horn County is named for the Big Horn Sheep, which reside in the area.

 Architect: J G Link & Company of Billings

 Contractor: Works Project Administration ( local trades )

-Description: The building faces south and is a two story rose colored ashlar limestone and brick and concrete structure.
-The south front projects from the main building and the central entrance projects with high brick corners rising to a wide white header above the roof line.
-A wide white band follows the roof line around the building.
+Description: The building faces south and is a two story rose colored ashlar limestone, brown colored brick and concrete structure.
+The building is located on spacious landscaped grounds in the center of Hardin.
+The south front projects from the main building and the central entrance projects with high brick corners rising to a wide white colored header above the flat roof line.
+A wide white colored band follows the roof line around the building.
+In the interior, a hallway leads into the addition where the County District Court courtroom is located on the east side and the County Justice Court courtroom is located on the west side.
+The building houses the County District Court of the 22nd Judicial District and County Justice Court.
 The building was constructed under the Works Project Administration.
 An addition was built on the north side in 1978 to 1979.
 The architect was Coxwell and the contract was R P Whitten & Associates and Associated P & C Engineers.

-Note: The cost of construction of the courthouse was $150,000 and the construction put over one hundred men to work.
+Note: The construction put over one hundred men to work during the Great Depression.
 The rose-colored ashlar limestone was quarried forty miles south of Hardin.

-See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Rosebud County, Sheridan County and Silver Bow County; and in Wyoming in Park County, Sheridan County and Washakie County.
+See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Rosebud County, Sheridan County and Silver Bow County; in Oregon in Jackson County and in Wyoming in Park County, Sheridan County and Washakie County.

 Old County Courthouse ( Wilson Building ) – Hardin